SkiFire13/master-thesis/chapters/background/4-applications.typ

 We will thus say that a state $s$ satisfies a $mu$-calculus formula $phi$ if it is contained in its semantics, that is if $s in sem(phi)_rho_0$, where $rho_0$ is initially irrelevant for all $x in Var$ and with some fixed value for all $p in Prop$.

 Intuitively the $mu$ calculus enriches the common propositional logic with the modal operators $boxx(\_)$ and $diam(\_)$, often called respectively box and diamond, which require a formula to hold for respectively all or any state reachable by the current state through a transition with one of the given actions.
-On top of this fixpoints then allow to express recursive properties, for example to propagate some requirements across any number of transitions.
+On top of this fixpoints then allow to express recursive properties, that is properties that hold on a certain state and also on the states reached after certain sequences of transitions.
+This can be used for example to propagate some requirements across any number of transitions.

 It is possible to translate $mu$-calculus formulas into systems of fixpoint equations over $2^bb(S)$, the powerset lattice of its states.
 Such system can be obtained by extracting each fixpoint subformula into its own equation and replacing it with its variable, assuming that no variable is used in multiple fixpoints.
 Since the order of equations matter, outer fixpoints must appear later in the system of equations.
 It can be shown that each function in the system is monotone, and so it always admits a solution.